 Red error messages require either a change to the value entered or providing a justification for overriding the validation check before proceeding.
-Validation checks may not be overridden on subject entered forms.

 Some fields are always required - these are displayed with an adjacent red asterisk - whilst others may become required or not applicable depending on the answers to previous questions.
 Other fields are optional and may be left blank if desired.